Epanemu/counterfactual_explanations/README.md

 ](https://link.springer.com/article/10.1007/s10601-018-9285-6)

 That implementation has shown better performance when it comes to speed, but lower quality of solutions, because of many duplicate counterfactuals.
+If that does not bother you, use the code in the `custom_nn_implementation/` folder

 ## Encoder for data
 The encoder explicitly targets the FICO dataset and has made a couple of simple